thradams/cake/README.md

 > _"As we said in the preface to the first edition, C "wears well as one's experience with it grows."
 With a decade more experience, we still feel that way."_

-> _As my experience with any language grows, more a like C._

 # 🍰 Cake

 Cake is a compiler front end written from scratch in C, designed from the C23 language specification.